You can recycle many plastics at home. They can also be taken to your local recycling centre (RC).

 - For non-recyclable plastics, use the general waste container.

-All our household waste recycling sites accept plastic bottles and containers.
+All our recycling centres accept plastic bottles and containers.

 - Please remove the plastic tops from bottles and put these in your general rubbish bin.
 Plastic bottle tops cannot be recycled.